gurjeet95/bookLendingApi/README.md

 ## users table
 * for creating a new user(send user object as request payload):POST  /users

 * For getting all users: GET /users

 * For updating user(send user object as request payload with chnges to other field except id): PUT /users

 * For getting a single user: GET /users/100288825

 * For deleting a single user: DELETE /users/100288825

 * For quering a user with late_fees:GET /users/?late_fees=any

 ### I am using postman to test my API.
-#### Note: POST /users = url-where-your-app-is -running/users.
+#### Note: POST /users = url-where-your-app-is -running/users whereas POST is method.
 Similarly, define path for each of above method as this.